AfterRace/SoC_Project/readme.md

 Due to the fact that the network stream is received in 256 byte packages and one audio sample is only 4 byte big, we had to buffer the received data.
 We followed the provided hints and used a FIFO that is accessed from different threads to solve this problem.We created a FIFO with the [unnamed pipes][4] Linux implementation.
 Named pipes would have the advantage that they can be accessed from different processes, but thats not needed here, because the threads are sharing the same memory.
 In the main loop we received the packets from the server using the function _int udp_client_recv(unsigned *buffer,int buffer_size )_  and wrote them in the FIFO.
 To read the data from the FIFO we used a [POSIX thread][5].
 The thread copies one sample a time (4 byte) from the FIFO to the AXI-to-Audio registers that are accessed via the /dev/mem/ interface.
 Since the audio stream is mono we copied the same sample to both channels.
 If the FIFO is empty the thread is waiting until new data is available.

+During the implementation of this step we faced some problems with the writing and reading from the FIFO.
+The FIFO expects char pointers (1 Byte) as parameters but the audio samples are 4 Byte big.
+The problems could be solved with the right casting of the pointers.

 #### Test
 To test it we have to configure the